sictweb/bti425-2020/notes/week04.md

 [Communicating with a web service](react-web-service-intro), with the Fetch API.
 * Open the `react-ws-intro` code example as you go through the document.

+An introduction to (or reminder about) the [Fetch API is in this document](fetch-intro).

-We will also have a light touch today on [HTML Forms](react-forms-intro) in React apps.
+We will also have a very light touch today on using [HTML Forms](react-forms-intro) in React apps.

 > Full coverage of "Forms" in React apps is in [Week 5](week05)